Updated February 16, 2021

 Post-traumatic stress disorder affects military members and civilians alike and can easily be an unseen condition that goes without treatment.
-PTSD Awareness Day and Month aim to raise awareness in hopes of helping those suffering silently to find proper support and treatment.
-To observe PTSD Awareness Day and learn more about the condition, read below for PTSD information on how to identify symptoms and seek assistance.
+PTSD Awareness Day and Month aim to raise awareness to help those suffering silently to find proper support and treatment.
+To observe PTSD Awareness Day and learn more about the condition, read below for PTSD information on identifying symptoms and seeking assistance.

 What is Post-Traumatic Stress Disorder?

 Post-traumatic Stress Disorder, or PTSD, is a mental health condition caused by experiencing a traumatic event.
 Triggers of PTSD include war or combat, natural disaster, close personal death, a serious accident, and violent assault.
-PTSD can be developed by those who either observed or experienced a traumatic event that has caused immense distress.
-For military members, post-traumatic stress disorder is understandable and unfortunately a prevalent occurrence due to the exposure to high-intensity situations while serving.
+PTSD can be developed by either observed or experienced a traumatic event that has caused immense distress.
+Post-traumatic stress disorder is a prevalent occurrence for military members due to exposure to high-intensity situations while serving.

 - 70% of adults have experienced a traumatic event in their lives, 20% of which develop PTSD